 This case involves using resources that you may have to ask your network or ISP administrator for assistance in using.
 Basically it involves compressing the "Data" directory and the "capflow32.ini" file to a "zip" file and sending the compressed file to an FTP server, or as a last resort to an email address that can be accessed by the new machine.
 Be aware that sending large files by email could overflow your email space limit and require you to ask your ISP to reset your account or delete the file manually.

-Now to get the file to the new machine, if you have access to a public FTP server, you can upload the file just created to the server, then download it on the new machine.
-If you do not have FTP access, you can try emailing the file, but remember this may temporarily kill your email service.
+Now to get the file to the new machine, if you have access to a public FTP server or Cloud space, you can upload the file just created to the server, then download it on the new machine.
+If you do not have FTP or Cloud access, you can try emailing the file, but it may be too large for some email servers.

 Once the zipped (compressed) file is on the new machine, unzip it to the folder "C:\program files\capflow32" and this should complete the process.
 The new machine should now have identical data to the old computer.